yoren/gravityflow/readme.txt

         return $admin_actions;
     }
-- Added support for configuring a step to process feeds for the Gravity Forms ActiveCampaign add-on.
-- Added 'complete' to the list of available options for final status.
 - Added the Discussion Field.

 - Updated to only add workflow notification events if a step has been configured for the form.